APS bargaining - frequently asked questions

 What is the difference between APS and non-APS agencies?

 APS agencies employ staff under the Public Service Act 1999 (PS Act).
 Non-APS agencies are Commonwealth public sector entities that employ staff under enabling legislation other than the PS Act.
 Some agencies have groups of employees who are employed under the PS Act, and other groups who are employed under other enabling legislation.
-If you are unsure whether your agency is APS or non-APS, you can find out more information on the Department of Finance webpage.
+If you are unsure whether your agency is APS or non-APS, you can find out more information on the Department of Finance. website.

 What is APS bargaining and agency-level bargaining?